Magnetic response and antiferromagnetic correlations in strained kagome ribbons: Numerical Results

 \subsection{Unstrained vs strained regimes}

-We first look at the spin-spin correlations in the system for a strain-free lattice, $\epsilon=0$.
+We first look at the spin-spin correlations in the system for a strain-free FRG lattice, $\epsilon=0$.
 As defined above, we use ${\cal C}_{\rm link}$ to provide a convenient visualization of the correlations.
-Figure~\ref{link_frustrated} shows a heat map of ${\cal C}_{\rm link}$ for different Hubbard interaction values, placing the system into different phases, as follows: $U=5$ (a), metallic phase; $U=10$ (b), quantum spin liquid phase; and $U=20$ (c), kagome antiferromagnetic phase \cite{PhysRevB.104.L121118}.
+Figure~\ref{link_frustrated} shows a heat map of ${\cal C}_{\rm link}$ for different Hubbard interaction values, placing the system into different phases: $U=5$ (a), metallic phase; $U=10$ (b) and $U=20$ (c), quantum spin liquid/kagome antiferromagnetic phase \cite{PhysRevB.104.L121118}.
 As the color bar shows, darker links correspond to stronger antiferromagnetic pairs.
 For small $U$, the correlation links are not as strong and are homogeneously distributed, as the weak interactions in this metallic regime would suggest.
 Despite the homogeneous distribution of hopping terms in the Hamiltonian, we notice some differences, likely due to edge effects on the ribbon.
 For larger $U$, the antiferromagnetic correlations appear stronger (darker links) and not as homogeneously distributed as the system approaches the Heisenberg antiferromagnetic regime.
 In an infinite system, the spin-dominated ground state is expected to have high frustration without strain.
-A spin liquid phase may even emerge, with not yet fully understood characteristics \cite{Yan2011,PhysRevB.104.L121118}.
+A spin-liquid phase may even emerge, with not yet fully understood characteristics \cite{yan_spin_liquid_2011,PhysRevB.104.L121118}.
 We aim to study the role that strain may play in modifying the frustration otherwise present in the system.
 We will contrast Fig.~\ref{link_frustrated} with the link correlation in the presence of strain to expose some of its effects on the ground state.
+All link correlations plots in this paper are for FRG.